pingcap/docs-cn/op-guide/configuration.md

 + the config file
 + default: ""
 + If you set the configuration using the command line, the same setting in the config file will be overwritten.

-### --cluster-id

-+ the cluster ID to identify unique cluster
-+ default: 0
-+ You must use a unique ID to distinguish different clusters.

 ### --name